kiliancs/react-hook-abortable-effect/README.md

 `useAbortableEffect` can be used anywhere: in a redux store, outside of the React lifecycle, etc, without any dependency.

-More importantly, without `useEffect` you'd likely need some way for your effect error handler to check the mount status of your component in order to prevent setting state or other unintended work when the abort occurs in the context of unmounting the component, which is a bad practice.
+More importantly, with just `useEffect` you'd likely need some way for your effect error handler to check the mount status of your component in order to prevent setting state or other unintended work when the abort occurs in the context of unmounting the component, which is a bad practice.